bconf-lang/bconf/SPEC.md

 Any Unicode character may be escaped with the `\uHHHH` or `\UHHHHHHHH` forms and must be Unicode scalar values.

 You can embed values in a string using the `${...}` syntax.
 The resolved value must be a string or a type that can be converted to one (like a number or boolean).
-Resolved values that are not a primitive value (like objects and arrays) are invalid.
+Resolved values that are not a primitive value (like blocks and arrays) are invalid.
 Variables and modifiers must resolve to a primitive value.

 ```bconf
 $variable = "embedded value"